Opulent Mobility

 -In the next 20 years, 80 million people in the United States will reach retirement age.

--We haven't discovered a cure for many diseases that affect mobility.
-And we sure don't have a cure for aging.
+-We haven't discovered a cure for many diseases, visible or not, that cause disabilities, and there is no cure for aging.

 -Personalizing recovery wards and hospital rooms is proven to have health benefits.
 It's not much of a stretch to apply that knowledge to assistive tech.